 An HTTP request smuggling attack occurs when the hacker stops processing HTTP requests between clients and web servers.
 The attackers maliciously customize and craft multiple HTTP requests from a single request, making two target entities see the same HTTP request as distinct, separate requests.

 The impacts of HTTP request smuggling attacks are far-reaching since the hacker can perform session hijacking or bypass security controls for unauthorized access to sensitive data.
-This article describes the causes of HTTP request smuggling, its prevention, and mitigation techniques.
+This article describes the causes of HTTP request smuggling, prevention, and mitigation techniques.

 What is an HTTP Request?

 Clients who want to access a resource on an application server send an HTTP request.
 The HTTP request is made using a Uniform Resource Locator (URL).
 A sufficient HTTP request majorly contains the below three things:

 - A request line – The request line contains an HTTP request method, the request URL’s path component, and an HTTP version number.
 The HTTP request method instructs the server about the desired action on the resource.
 There are various HTTP request methods like GET, POST, PUT, etc. The request URL’s path component refers to the resource target and points to the backend connections for the requested resource.
 Finally, the HTTP version indicates the expected version while sending the response back.

 - An HTTP request header – The HTTP header provides a receiver with details about the request context.
 Some commonly used request headers are Accept, Authorization, Content-type, etc.

 - A message body – The message body/request body includes the actual content of the request and varies depending on the HTTP method used.

 HTTP request smuggling attacks are web application attacks that exploit the inconsistencies in processing the request body by front-end and backend servers.
 If the HTTP request is not compliant with RFC-specified best practices, attackers can use the request and make two target end-users see two different sets of request messages.